What is UCAS Clearing?

 When does Clearing open and close?

 Most students will access clearing after A levels results day.
-This year's results day will be on the 18th August.
-On the day you will be able to log onto UCAS track and see if Clearing is your next step.
+This year's results day will be on Thursday 17 August 2023.
+On the day you will be able to log onto UCAS Hub and see if Clearing is your next step.

 Clearing technically starts from the 5th July.
 Those who wish to go to university but missed the original deadline are able to apply to universities through Clearing after they have received their results.
 The UCAS Clearing deadline is the 18th October.